grmt/wp-force-password-change/README.md

 This is a WordPress plugin that redirects newly-registered users to the *Admin -> Edit Profile* page when they first log in.
 Until they have changed their password, they will not be able to access either the front-end or other admin pages.
 An admin notice is also displayed informing them that they must change their password.

 New administrators must also change their password, but as a safety measure they can also access the *Admin -> Plugins* page.
-A checkbox in user profile allows to force a password change on a single user.
+An administrator can use a checkbox in the user profile to force a password change for the next login of a single user.
+Users that are not logged in are redirected to the login page, so also access to static pages is only allowed upon login.

 ## Translations included ##